boots-edu/textbook/source/text/13-Recursion/recursion.md

 ## But why?
 In the jar of marbles and factorial examples, we could very easily solve these problems without recursion.
 A simple loop would be sufficient.
 While this is true of most/all problems, there are problems that are considerably easier to deal with by using recursion.

-Let’s look at a simple example of binary search.
+Let's look at a simple example of binary search.

 * In binary search, we start with a sorted list.
 Instead of checking every element, we check the middle element.
-* Since the list is sorted, if the value is less than the middle element, then we don’t have to search the second half of the list.
-If it is greater, than we don’t have to search the first half.
+* Since the list is sorted, if the value is less than the middle element, then we don't have to search the second half of the list.
+If it is greater, than we don't have to search the first half.

 Consider: